Understanding Trauma

 Common trauma responses include:

-• physical symptoms such as tension, headaches, or stomach discomfort
+• Physical symptoms like tension, headaches, orstomach discomfort

 Trauma in Adults

-Trauma in adulthood can stem from past events, recent experiences, or long-term stress.
+Trauma in adulthood can stem from recent events, past experiences, or long-term stress.
 Many adults describe feeling stuck in emotional patterns, unsure why they react strongly at times, or unable to relax even in safe situations.

-• feeling detached from your own emotions and/or from others
+• Feeling detached from your own emotions or from the people around you

-• fatigue, tension, or physical discomfort linked to stress
+• Physical tension, fatigue, or pain connected to stress

 Shape